chibisov/drf-extensions/docs/index.md

 While the `UpdatedAtKeyBit` approach requires to add triggers to your models, the semantic fingerprint option is designed to be pluggable and does not require to alter your model code.

+#### Precondition required

+*New in DRF-extensions 0.3.2*

+A common use case for conditional requests is to require the presence of certain headers, e.g. `If-Match`, `If-Range`, etc.
+To check for certain headers you can use the `@precondition_required` decorator from `rest_framework_extensions.decorators`.

+It provides a dictionary of required headers for each HTTP request verb, using the following default values for unsafe methods:

+    precondition_map = {'PUT': ['If-Match'],
+                        'PATCH': ['If-Match'],
+                        'DELETE': ['If-Match']}

+You can specify a custom set of headers in the decorator by passing the `precondition_map` keyword argument.
+For instance, this statement

+    @precondition_required(precondition_map={'PUT': ['X-mycorp-custom']})
+    def put(self, request, *args, **kwargs):
+        obj = Book.objects.get(id=kwargs['pk'])
+        # ... perform some custom operations here ...
+        obj.save()
+        return Response(status=status.HTTP_200_OK)

+checks for the presence of a custom header `X-mycorp-custom` in the request and permits the request, if it is present, or returns a `428 PRECONDITION REQUIRED` response.

+Similarly, to disable all checks for a particular method simply pass an empty dictionary, or simply omit the decorator:

+    @precondition_required(precondition_map={})
+    def put(self, request, *args, **kwargs):
+        # ... perform some custom operations here ...

+Please note that passing `None` in the `precondition_map` argument falls back to using the default map.
+This decorator can be used for decorator chaining with other view method enabled decorators such as `@etag`.

 #### HTTP ETag

 *An ETag or entity tag, is part of HTTP, the protocol for the World Wide Web.